alibaba-damo-academy/RynnVLA-001/README.md

 Please refer to `inference_lerobot.py` for details.

+You may need to upgrade the version of transformers to 4.46.3 if any error occurs.

 ## 👍 Acknowledgement
 The codebase of our RynnVLA-001 is refactored from [**Lumina-mGPT**](https://github.com/Alpha-VLLM/Lumina-mGPT) and [**Chameleon**](https://github.com/facebookresearch/chameleon).
 If your work is used in RynnVLA-001 but not mentioned in either this repo or the technical report, feel free to let us know :heart:.